 The NWT Montessori Society offers Primary Casa classrooms at two separate locations.
 The Yellowknife Montessori School houses two Primary Casa classrooms, with an additional classroom located at NJ Macpherson School.
 After School programs are offered at both locations (spaces permitting).
 Morning Care programs are offered at the downtown location (space permitting).
 Elementary After School programs are also offered at NJ Macpherson School (spaces permitting).
+Details can be found on this page.

 2022 – 2023 Casa School Year Details